pierluigiferrari/ssd_keras/README.md

 ### Download VGG-16

-You can download the weights of the fully convolutionalized, atrous VGG-16 model trained to convergence on ImageNet classification [here](https://drive.google.com/open?id=0B0WbA4IemlxlbFZZaURkMTl2NVU).
+You can download the weights of the fully convolutionalized VGG-16 model trained to convergence on ImageNet classification [here](https://drive.google.com/open?id=0B0WbA4IemlxlbFZZaURkMTl2NVU).
 This is a modified version of the VGG-16 model from `keras.applications.vgg16`.
 In particular, the `fc6` and `fc7` layers were convolutionalized and sub-sampled from depth 4096 to 1024, following the paper.

 ### ToDo